tharen/PyFVS/bin/readme_cmake.txt

 Configuration options specified within CMakeLists.txt:

-    -DFVS_VARIANTS - Configure only selected FVS variants to build.
+    -DFVS_VARIANTS=<variants> - Configure selected FVS variants to build.
 Use a semicolon seperated list to select which variants will be configured, eg. pnc;wcc;soc;ncc.
 The default is "all" which will scan the FVS*_sourceLists.txt files for available variants.

-    -DWITH_PYMOD=ON - Configure each selected variant so a linked Python module will be built.
-The resulting module file will be named according to the variant, prefixed with 'py', and with a platform specific file extension, '.pyd' on Windows and '.so' on others.

-    -DDEBUG=ON - Enable debugging compiler flags.
-    -DRELEASE=ON - Enable release optimization compiler flats
+    -DNO_PYTHON=ON - Skip building Python exention libraries.

 Useful CMake variables:

     -DCMAKE_INSTALL_PREFIX - Root folder for installing the compiled binaries.
     -DCMAKE_BUILD_TYPE - Enable alternative build modes.
-See the CMak docs.
+See the CMake docs.